Optimal Allocation with Peer Information: Stochastic Mechanisms and Extreme Points

 \Cref{prop:hole_characterization} shows why stochastic mechanisms can outperform deterministic mechanisms: they can distribute allocation mass more flexibly around odd holes in the feasibility graph.
-For an illustration, consider \Cref{fig:C7_graph}, which depicts an odd hole in the feasibility graph.
-Each vertex of the hole is a commitment to allocate to a certain agent given a combination of type reports of the other agents.
-Adjacent vertices are commitments that are incompatible with the \eqref{eq:feasibility} constraints (and therefore cannot be selected simultaneously by a deterministic mechanism).
-A deterministic DIC mechanisms can select at most three out of seven vertices from the hole.
-However, a stochastic DIC mechanism may select all seven vertices, each with probability $1/2$, and therefore distribute more total allocation mass around the hole than any deterministic DIC mechanism.
-In particular, such a stochastic DIC mechanism cannot be written as a convex combination of deterministic DIC mechanisms.
-In \Cref{appendix:examples:stochastic_extreme_point}, we elaborate on this example, showing how odd holes are embedded in the feasibility graph.
+For an illustration, consider \Cref{fig:C7_graph}, which depicts an odd hole in the feasibility graph, together with the allocation probabilities of a deterministic DIC mechanism and a simple stochastic DIC mechanism.
+Recall that adjacent vertices of the feasibility graph are commitments to allocate to two distinct agents that are incompatible with the \eqref{eq:feasibility} constraints at some type profile.
+Thus, the deterministic DIC mechanism can select at most three out of seven vertices from the hole.
+However, the stochastic mechanism can select all seven vertices, each with probability $1/2$, by splitting the good between two agents at type profiles where commitments are incompatible.
+In particular, the stochastic mechanism distributes more total allocation mass around the hole than any deterministic DIC mechanism and, therefore, cannot be written as a convex combination of deterministic DIC mechanisms. \Cref{prop:hole_characterization} confirms that the stochastic mechanism is extreme (provided that each of its stochastic components contains an odd hole).
+In \Cref{appendix:examples:stochastic_extreme_point}, we elaborate on this example, showing how odd holes are embedded in the feasibility graph and how to interpret the hole in terms of the principal's trade-off between allocation and information elicitation.